michael2012z/BitBible/markdown/JPS/files/Gen.md

 ## Genesis 4

-1. And the man knew Eve his wife; and she conceived and bore Cain, and said: 'I have gottenHeb. kanah, to get. a man with the help of HaShem.'
+1. And the man knew Eve his wife; and she conceived and bore Cain, and said: 'I have gotten

 2. And again she bore his brother Abel.
 And Abel was a keeper of sheep, but Cain was a tiller of the ground.